 - The UK Crown Dependency of Isle of Man repeals sodomy laws (homosexuality was still illegal until 1994).

-- Press For Change, a key lobbying and legal support organisation for trans people in the UK, is formed.
+- Following a fringe meeting at the Liberal Democrat Federal Conference in 1991, Press For Change, a key lobbying and legal support organisation for trans people in the UK, is established.

 - Stonewall begins its first major campaign for an equal age of consent in the UK.